 Hurry Up to Perform

 Clement of Rome reasoned that since none of our thoughts are hidden from God, we should seek to obey Him rather than follow the human leaders of any faction.
 Because we hope in the resurrection, we should live lives of purity and righteousness.
-Clement emphasized that we are not justified by our own understanding or works or godliness, but "by that faith through which, from the beginning, Almighty God has justified all men."
-Because of our justification and all that God has done for us, "let us hurry with all energy and readiness of mind to perform every good work."
-For the Christian there is no reason for selfishness or self-promotion; Christians should work together in all harmony and peace.
+Clement emphasized that we are not justified by our own understanding, works, or godliness but "by that faith through which, from the beginning, Almighty God has justified all men."
+Because of our justification and all God has done for us, "let us hurry with all energy and readiness to perform every good work."
+For the Christian, there is no reason for selfishness or self-promotion; Christians should work together in all harmony and peace.

-Clement then encouraged the young men in Corinth to repent of their strife and disruption which had discouraged many within the church.
+Clement then encouraged the young men in Corinth to repent of their strife and disruption, which discouraged many within the church.
 He further urged the Corinthians to "pray for those who have fallen into sin, that meekness and humility may be given to them, so that they may submit, not unto us, but to the will of God."